fatimaiqbal02/reactjs-practice-codes/4-digital-buisness-card/README.md

 Welcome to my Digital Business Card project!

 ## Challenge Description
-In this solo project, I embarked on a captivating journey to create an efficient Digital Buisness Card in React.
+In this solo project, I embarked on a captivating journey to create a Digital Buisness Card in React.
 My main focus was on optimizing the page's performance by understanding the concept of the Virtual DOM and leveraging React's rendering capabilities using ReactDOM.render.
 I delved into creating reusable functional components and seamlessly rendering React components to the HTML document.

 ## Project Highlights
 - **Virtual DOM:** I mastered the power of React's Virtual DOM, enabling me to efficiently update the actual DOM and enhance the overall page performance.